Protogenboris/Protogen--opensource/README.md

-project is ment for controlling 64x32 matrices with esp32 includes controll with espnow in separate file called protopaw it also uses 128x64 oled ,max4466 mic and vl53ldk sensor as boop sensor, code is still in development for wiring please read PxMATRIX library or git "https://github.com/2dom/PxMatrix" ,other pinouts are listed in code.
+project is ment for controlling 64x32 matrices with esp32 includes controll with espnow in separate file called protopaw it also uses 128x64 oled ,max4466 mic and vl53ldk sensor as boop sensor, code is still in development for wiring please read  ESP32-HUB75-MatrixPanel-I2S-DMA ,other pinouts are listed in code.

 ## Acknowledgements